kanakpandit17/Retail-Lakehouse/README.md

 ### Details

-- **Quick Reference**: More details about the business and the dataset can be found here: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?datasetId=55151&searchQuery=data+engineer
+- **Quick Reference**: More details about the business and the dataset can be found [here](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?datasetId=55151&searchQuery=data+engineer)

 ## Tasks Involved